-How is low digitalization holding back insurance distribution?
+How is low digitalisation holding back insurance distribution? #

 – Liberty Nobula, Founding Partner & Consultant, WHL Consultants.